Pattern 100 Zlotych 1978 MW "Janusz Korczak". Silver (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 100 Zlotych 1978 "Janusz Korczak" with mark MW.
 Silver.
 This silver coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 2870 sold at the Stary Sklep auction for PLN 360.
-Bidding took place October 14, 2023.
+The record price belongs to the lot 426 sold at the Stare Monety auction for PLN 200.
+Bidding took place December 9, 2022.

 Сondition